cedrickchee/taijios/README.md

 kernel for x86 architecture.

 Currently, the kernel boots without crashing and can print something to the screen (as shown in the below screenshot).
+Keyboard input is working.

 [microkernel]: https://en.wikipedia.org/wiki/Microkernel